ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 A partition tool like [MiniTool Partition Wizard](https://www.partitionwizard.com/download.html) (Windows) or gparted (Linux) will be needed to create the persistence partition.

-Delete and format the entire USB flash drive in the fat32 file system to wipe it clean.
+Delete and format the entire USB flash drive to `primary` in the `fat32` file system to wipe it clean.

 - If you are formating in Windows, make sure the partitions are primary and NOT logical.